 Safety of iptacopan was evaluated in APPOINT-PNH and APPLY-PNH over 24 weeks.
 Approximately 10% of participants receiving iptacopan in both trials experienced a serious adverse event, compared to 14% in the C5 inhibitor group of the APPLY-PNH trial.
 COVID-19 was the most frequent among these events.
 No participants in either trial had meningococcal infection, died, or discontinued therapy.
 The most frequent adverse events for iptacopan were headaches and diarrhea.
 More participants in the iptacopan arm experienced abdominal pain, arthralgia, dizziness, nasopharyngitis, nausea, and urinary tract infection compared to the C5 inhibitor arm.
-Fewer participants had missing data from week 18 to 24 and were not evaluable iptacopan participants had COVID19.
-There was one death in the iptacopan arm due to an encapsulated bacterial infection during the APPLY rollover extension period.
+Fewer iptacopan participants had COVID-19. ^{26,28} There was one death in the iptacopan arm due to an encapsulated bacterial infection during the APPLY rollover extension period.33